 At this point, all investors need to do is open a brokerage account, choose a fund (or a couple) to invest in, and get started.

 If you’re not sure how to buy shares, read my Beginners Step-by-Step Guide on How to Buy Shares (with Screenshots).

 Once you’ve bought some shares, something fantastic will happen.
 Every 6 months or so, you’ll get a lovely cash dividend deposited into your bank account.

 This dividend is a portion of the profits from all the companies in the fund you’ve invested in.
 As an owner, naturally some of the money is sent to you, while the companies use the rest to further grow their businesses and future profits.

 If it suits you and your personal situation, then debt recycling can be very tax efficient.
-But there’s also a lot to be said for simplicity, and avoiding things that makes your finances more complicated.
+But keeping things simple is pretty cool too.

 Use your monthly savings and your increasing dividends to continue growing the portfolio.
 Because dividends naturally increase over time (due to rising company profits) and you’re constantly adding more money, your annual passive income will increase at a healthy rate.

 Sure, the markets and dividend payments will take a few steps back once in a while.
 But the long term trajectory is overwhelmingly likely to be up, as it has been throughout history.

 While it takes time, eventually this income will grow to be larger than your annual spending.
 It mostly depends on how much cash you’re putting in – your savings rate!